MichaelYagi/bashbyt/README.md

 Major work in progress.
 Bash scripts to deploy Tidbyt apps.
-You must build and install [pixlet](https://tidbyt.dev/docs/build/advanced-installation).
+You must build and install [pixlet](https://tidbyt.dev/docs/build/advanced-installation) from source in order to execute necessary pixlet commands.

 1. Create file in root directory `tidbyt.config` and update with api key `api_key=<api_key>`
 2. Create folder with .star Tidbyt script